emazurek/wanderer.github.io/_posts/2014-06-14-creating-and-verifying-transaction-with-node.markdown

 And hopefull its verified.
 For the transaction to be total valid we would also need to check the account of the sender and see if they have at least `tx.getUpFrontCost()`.

 And that is all for now I hope you have enjoyed the read.
-You can view the documentation for transaction [here](https://github.com/wanderer/ethereum-node-lib/wiki/API-transaction) to see all the exciting things it can do.
+You can view the documentation for transaction [here](https://github.com/ethereum/ethereumjs-lib/blob/master/docs/transaction.md) to see all the exciting things it can do.
 Let me know if you have any questions or comments.
-You can contact me at `mjbecze@gmail.com` or by leaving a comment below.